-The Proposed Development is located beyond 20 km from much of the Shetland NSA, however, there are two sub areas of the NSA, which lie within a 20 km radius of the Proposed Development and from where there will be the potential for indirect effects to arise.
+The Proposed Development is located beyond most parts of the Shetland NSA, however, there are two sub areas of the NSA, which lie within a 20km radius of the Proposed Development and from where there will be the potential for indirect visual or perceptual effects to arise.
 These are the Fethaland sub area in North Roe and the Hermaness sub area on north Unst.
 Yell lies between the two sub areas, with the Proposed Development set into the moorland interior of the northern sector of the island.

-The changes to the Proposed Development through the removal of turbines within the northern extent of the array and the reduction in some turbine heights have consolidated the wind farm within a single landscape character type.
-The changes have removed turbines from the northern headland of Yell and reduced the influence of the wind farm on coastal views.
+The changes to the Proposed Development through the removal of five turbines within the western extent of the array and the reduction in some turbine heights has consolidated the wind farm within a single landscape character type and associated it with the moorland core of Yell.
+The changes have removed turbines from proximity to the western shoreline of Yell and reduced the influence of the wind farm on coastal views and coastal qualities emphasised within the NSA citation.
 Turbines have been removed from views between the headlands of the islands and away from the foreground of views, towards noticeable hills and topography such as Hermaness Hill/ Saxa Vord, as seen from the Point of Fethaland at North Roe in the Fethaland sub area of the NSA, and towards Ronas Hill, as seen from Hermaness Hill on Unst in the Hermaness sub area of the NSA.

 Whilst the Proposed Development may appear as a distant element in some coastal views, it will be seen over a long separation distance (at least 12.5 km), within a narrow field of view and will be set back from foreground coastal features.
-Many of the SLQs relate to the physical attributes of the NSA and the experience of these from within the NSA and that the Proposed Development will only affect the wider setting of the NSA.
-As such the Special Landscape Qualities of the sub areas of the Shetland NSA will not be at risk or compromised by the Proposed Development and the overall integrity and objectives of the Shetland NSA will be maintained.
+Many of the SLQs relate to the physical attributes of the NSA, such as cliffs and coastal geology, and the experience of these from within the NSA will be largely unaffected.
+The perception of the Proposed Development will only affect the wider setting of the NSA.
+As such the SLQs of the sub areas of the Shetland NSA will not be at risk or compromised by the Proposed Development and the overall integrity and objectives of the Shetland NSA will be maintained.